Proof Resistant Plants

 - Nodding Onion (Allium cernuum)

-- Oregon Sunshine (Eriophyllum lanatum) (one of our most deer resistant!)
+- Oregon Sunshine (Eriophyllum lanatum)

 - Plains Prickly Pear (Opuntia polyacantha)